Snowman cupcakes are super cute and fun Christmas cupcakes made with a chocolate cupcake base, and decorated with marshmallows and frosting!

 - Stir in milk, then add the rest of the ingredients (flour, cocoa powder, baking powder, salt), and mix until just combined but do not over mix.
 They batter won’t be very thick, sort of runny and that’s okay.

 - Pour the batter into liners, and bake for 18-20 minutes or until a toothpick comes out clean.
-When completely chilled.
+When completely cooled down, decorate.

 - Decorate with the vanilla frosting and put a marshmallow on each cupcake.